CCC Chuen Yuen College: History

 With the number of local school-age children increasing continuously, the late Reverend Peter Wong, former General Secretary of The Hong Kong Council of the Church of Christ in China, decided to build a new secondary school in Kwai Chung in response to rising demand for school vacancies.
 After much planning, an English-language secondary school was built and given the name of Chuen Yuen College, after other schools with the name of Chuen Yuen in the area.

 On 18 May 1969, the cornerstone was laid in a ceremony presided over by Professor Yung Chi-tung (容啟東), president of Chung Chi College, Chinese University of Hong Kong.
 The first classes were held that September.
 On 16 November, the school held a public dedication ceremony with Bishop Otto Nall.

 Initially, the school only offered the standard Chinese curriculum, but, starting in 1972, it allowed English education students to enroll.
 In 1973, the school added Hong Kong university preparatory classes and a math/science programme to its offerings.
 In 1974, it expanded to 24 different classes, offering a standard education program.
 Directives from Hong Kong's education administration requiring 9 years of free education for students led the school to expand its admissions in 1976, and in 1978, again in response to government directives, it began offering special education classes.
 However, in 1985 government funding changed and it began reducing its special education enrollments and increasing the number of ordinary classes.

 The school's founding headmaster, Mr Cheung Wan Cha (張雲槎), retired in 1983.
 Its second headmaster, Mrs Yau Oi Naam (邱藹楠), left the school in 1992.
 The third headmaster, Mrs Lei Sek Yuk Ru (李石玉如), returned to serve in her alma mater, the Ying Wa Girls' School (中華基督教會英華女校), in Sept 2001; Mr. Wong Wai Yiu (黃偉耀) took over as the fourth headmaster in 2001 and retired in 2019.
-Mr. Ip Tin Yau (葉天祐) took over as the fifth (and current) headmaster.
+Mr. Ip Tin Yau (葉天祐) took over as the fifth headmaster, retiring in 2025.
+Ms. Ling See Yan (凌施恩) took over as the sixth (and current) headmaster.